 - The index that will be used at the time of adjustment

-- There are up to five families of indices that can be selected.
+- There are up to six families of indices that can be selected.
 The custom index is usually only shown if the institution uses an internal index that is put into PrecisionLender.
 The institution’s model administrator can also choose to eliminate other families of indices.
 PrecisionLender will default to the family set by the institution.

 - The maturity of the index that will be used